dell/csm-docs/content/docs/concepts/replication/high-availability/powerstore-metro.md

 In PowerStore Metro configurations:

-* The PowerStore Metro volume consists of two volumes on two PowerStore metro arrays with metro replication configured between them.
+* The PowerStore Metro volume consists of two individual volumes, each residing on separate PowerStore Metro arrays with metro replication configured between them.
 * When the replication session between the volumes is active, both volumes are capable of serving IOs.
 * The devices in the Metro volume are configured with the same external device identity, including the geometry and device WWN.

-When the replication session is broken but both arrays are still reachable, there is a possibility of split-brain where both the now disconnected volumes serve IOs and the data between them is not being synced.
-PowerStore Metro uses polarization to prevent this.
+When the replication session is broken but both arrays remain reachable, there is a risk of split‑brain scenario in which both disconnected volumes continue serving I/O independently and their data is no longer synchronized.
+PowerStore Metro uses polarization to prevent this when the session is broken.
 * The PowerStore system on which the metro session is initially configured is designated as "preferred" and the other as non-preferred.
 * When the replication link is broken, the "preferred" side remains online and serves the IOs.
 * If the preferred side is offline, non-preferred also remains offline.
 To handle such scenarios and add more resiliency to Metro volumes, it is recommended to configure a witness for the pair of PowerStores.

-Note: For more details, especially regarding metro volume behavior during different failure scenarios, refer PowerStore Metro Volume documentation.
+Note: For more details, especially regarding metro volume behavior during different failure scenarios, refer PowerStore Metro Volume documentation [here](https://infohub.delltechnologies.com/en-us/l/dell-powerstore-metro-volume-1/failure-scenarios-with-witness-3/).

 With respect to Kubernetes, the PowerStore Metro mode works in single cluster scenarios.
 When utilizing Metro, both the arrays—[arrays with metro link setup between them](../../../../getting-started/installation/kubernetes/powerstore/helm/csm-modules/replication/csi-driver/#on-storage-array)—involved in the replication are managed by the same `csi-powerstore` driver.
 The replication is triggered by creating a volume using a `StorageClass` with metro-related parameters.
 The driver on receiving the metro-related parameters in the `CreateVolume` call creates a metro replicated volume and the details about both the volumes are returned in the volume context to the Kubernetes cluster.
 The Persistent Volume (PV) created in the process represents a pair of metro replicated volumes.
 When a `PV`, representing a pair of metro replicated volumes, is claimed by a pod, the host treats each of the volumes represented by the single `PV` as a separate data path.
 The switching between the paths, to read and write the data, is managed by the multipath driver.
 The switching happens automatically, as configured by the user—in round-robin fashion or otherwise—or when one of the paths goes down.
 For details on Linux multipath driver setup, [click here](../../../../getting-started/installation/kubernetes/powerstore/prerequisite/#linux-multipathing-requirements).